GeminiDRSoftware/astrodata/docs/manuals/usermanual/structure.rst

 one uses ``ad[0].data``; for the object mask of the first extension, ``ad[0].OBJMASK``; etc.

-..
-TODO: incorporate this into the example
+.. todo:: incorporate this into the example
     In the example above, the "Other Extensions" at the bottom of the :meth:`~astrodata.AstroData.info` display contains a ``REFCAT`` table which in this case is a list of stars from a catalog that overlaps the field of view